 If you take a bottom up approach, your people influences and context influences are likely to crash in the middle, leaving you with a host of conflicting information that is difficult to prioritise.
-The key to managing these more specific people factors is to establish your strategic objectives first, then address user requirements through the filter of your strategic objectives.
+The key to managing these more specific people factors is to establish your strategic outcomes first, then address user requirements through the filter of these outcomes.